podio/conssert/README.md

         users.one('users').has_some_of({'name': 'Alice', 'country': 'IE'}
 ```

-The first verification runs an AND (there is a user named 'Alice', whose country is UK and whose favourite color is blue),
+The first verification runs an AND (there is a user named 'Alice', whose country is UK, and whose favourite color is blue),
 and the second one runs an OR (there is an user that either is named 'Alice' or her country is Ireland).

 `users.one('users')` returns a selection containing the list of all users and will ensure that the assertion you perform
-on will hold true for one and only one element in the selection.
+on it will hold for one and only one element in the selection.
 Similarly, `users.one('users name')` will return a
 selection with all the user names, `users.one('users name favourite color')` will return all favourite colors from all the
 users, and so on.

-Note that you can use a list (e.g., `users.one(['users', 'name', 'favourite', 'color'])`) and an arbitrary combination of
+Note that you can use a list (*e.g.*, `users.one(['users', 'name', 'favourite', 'color'])`) or an arbitrary combination of
-strings and lists (e.g., `users.one('users', ['name', 'favourite'], 'color'])`).
+strings and lists (*e.g.*, `users.one('users', ['name', 'favourite'], 'color'])`).
 All these expressions are equivalent and
 it makes easy to reuse arguments.